commercetools/merchant-center-application-kit/CONTRIBUTING.md

 To develop locally, you can use the `playground` application to test the changes in some of the packages.
 Make sure to `yarn build` the packages before starting the `playground` app because the app consumes the packages as normal "transpiled" dependencies.

+You can also run the build in watch mode `yarn build:es:watch` alongside with `yarn playground:start` to rebundle and rebuild the application on each change.

 ## Cutting a Release

 #### Draft release notes in the Changelog